On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over

 For the definition of a generalised global field see~\cite[p.~83, Definition~8.1]{Conrad-trace}.
-Let us recall \textbf{Conrad's height pairing for generalised global fields} from~\cite{Conrad-trace}, p.~27\,ff.
-Let $X/k$ be a smooth projective geometrically connected variety.
-Let $k = \F_q$ be the finite ground field and $K = k(X)$ the function field of $X$.
-Choose a closed immersion $\iota: X \to \PP^N_k$.
+Let us recall \textbf{Conrad's height pairing for generalised global fields} from~\cite[p.~82\,ff., section~8]{Conrad-trace}.
+Let $X$ be a smooth projective geometrically connected variety over a finite ground field $k = \F_q$ and $K = k(X)$ the function field of $X$.
+Choose a closed $k$-immersion $\iota: X \hookrightarrow \PP^N_k$.
 For $x \in X^{(1)}$ let

-For the definition of the degree of a closed subscheme of projective space see~\cite{HartshorneAG}, p.~52.
-Then the discrete valuations
+For the definition of the degree of a closed subscheme of projective space see~\cite[p.~52]{HartshorneAG}.
+Then the absolute values

-where $x \in X^{(1)}$, satisfy the product formula by~\cite{HartshorneAG}, p.~146, Exercise~II.6.2\,(d).
+on $K$, where $x \in X^{(1)}$, satisfy the product formula by~\cite[p.~146, Exercise~II.6.2\,(d)]{HartshorneAG}.
 Conrad calls the system of these valuations the structure of a \defn{generalised global field} on $K$.
 This induces a height function

 on projective space over $K$, see~\cite[p.~86\,ff.]{Conrad-trace}, with the finitely many lifts $v'$ of $v = x \in X^{(1)}$ to $K'/K$ finite, where $K \subseteq K' \subseteq \overline{K}$ is a finite subextension over $K$ that contains the $t_i$ and we canonically endow $K'$ with a structure of generalised global field via the algebraic method as in~\cite[p.~86]{Conrad-trace}; this is independent of the choice of $K'$, see~\cite[p.~87\,ff.]{Conrad-trace}.

 Now, we construct a canonical height pairing